Book summary and John Izzo’s fascinating account on pursuit of happiness

 - Happiness is knowing what we can control and accepting what we cannot control.

-- Intention without tension: We are happiest when we are simply fully present in each moment expressing through our focus but unattached to the outcome as the source of our happiness.
+- Intention without tension: We are happiest simply fully present in each moment expressing through focus but unattached to outcome as source of happiness.

 - The twins of regret and worry are first cousins of Control.
 We must remember we cannot control the past and the future.